volker-schimmel/game_of_life/README.md

 This is just a small experiment to learn how to manage the conditions mathematically in a pygame app.

-The initial seed is determined by
+The initial state is determined by the seed variable with the range of 0 to 1, which determines - as a ratio - how many of the squares will be populated.